cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

           #### When to use

-          * Ideally, when a group of these components can be featured together in multiples of three (3, 6, 9, etc.).
+          * Ideally, when a group of these components can be featured together in multiples of three (3, 6, 9, etc.)

-          * When an image or illustration helps users better understand the purpose of content.
+          * When an image or illustration helps users better understand the purpose of content

           #### When other options are better